AfifOthman182/prg4201-elevatorproject/README.md

 # prg4201-elevatorproject
 Author: Muhammad Afif bin Othman, Muhammad Haikal bin Hakim, Salah Uddin

+### Installation for Version 2.0.0
+Version 2.0.0 contains 3 files:
+* Class Files (*.java files)
+* Executable Bat (ElevatorTesting.bat executable file to run the system only) To install the executable bat can be hit or miss due to mismatching java versions.
+The java version that worked for me to run the file is (java version 17.0.1).
+You can check java version by going to cmd and enter 'java -version' without the ' .
+* Netbeans project file
+Netbeans project file requires JFreeChart to be installed.

 ### Installation for Netbeans Application
 ⚠ Note that this installation requires a few setup like getting JFreeChart to work.